dockstore/dockstore-documentation/docs/getting-started/getting-started-with-cwl.rst

 since they are likely to be the primary contact when asking questions about how the tool was setup.

+Dockstore uses the authorship information and description from the descriptor file to populate metadata for tools.

+.. note:: If no description is defined in the descriptor file, the
+          README from the corresponding Git repository is used.

 You can register for an `ORCID <https://orcid.org/>`__ (a digital identifer for researchers) or use an email address for your id.